Nat34/Website/README.md

 ###### Website

-* learn about my art practice, library, archive and information science studies, web coding projects and research interests.
+* container for html, css, and javascript files